vishnushaw/StatKarm-Ai-SIH-mvp/README.md

-# Pragati AI — SIH MVP
+# StatKarm AI — SIH MVP

-Pragati AI is a local full-stack prototype for the Smart India Hackathon problem statement: an AI-enabled learning platform that identifies competency gaps, recommends personalised training, and generates quizzes from learning materials for officials working with official statistics.
+Statkarm AI is a local full-stack prototype for the Smart India Hackathon problem statement: an AI-enabled learning platform that identifies competency gaps, recommends personalised training, and generates quizzes from learning materials for officials working with official statistics.

 ## Run locally